-- 1.1.1 All patterns should be transcribed in contracted braille, unless the agency/client requests uncontracted braille. - 1.1.2 Follow agency/client preferences for size of braille paper (either $11\frac{1}{2}$ " × 11" or $8\frac{1}{2}$ " × 11"). - 1.1.3 The pattern name should be on the first line of the first page as a centered heading, and used as a Running Head (if requested) following the guidelines in Braille Formats:Principles of Print-to-Braille Transcription, 2011. - 1.1.4 Follow print for abbreviations, punctuation, capitalization, and font attributes used within the pattern. - Exception: The words "Row" or "Round" do not need to be shown in italics or bold. - 1.1.5 Where two font attributes (bold and italics), or a font attribute and the double capital indicator, are used on the same word/phrase, use only one braille indicator to show emphasis. - 1.1.6 If stitches are spelled out in print, they are to be spelled out in braille.
-"Knit" and "purl" are not to be changed to "k" and "p," but spelled out as they are in print.
+- 1.1.1 All patterns should be transcribed in contracted braille, unless the agency/client requests uncontracted braille. - Follow agency/client preferences for size of braille paper (either $11\frac{1}{2}$ " × 11" or $8\frac{1}{2}$ " × 11"). - 1.1.3 The pattern name should be on the first line of the first page as a centered heading, and used as a Running Head (if requested) following the guidelines in the most recent edition of Braille Formats: Principles of Print-to-Braille Transcription. - 1.1.4 Follow print for abbreviations, punctuation, capitalization, and typeforms used within the pattern. - Exception: The words "Row" or "Round" do not need to be shown in italics or bold. - 1.1.5 Where two typeforms (bold and italics), or a typeform and fully capitalized words, are used on the same word/phrase, show only one form of emphasis. - 1.1.6 If stitches are spelled out in print, they are to be spelled out in braille.
+"Knit" and "purl" are not to be changed to "k" and "p" but spelled out as they are in print.